RangeShifter/RangeShiftR-package/README.md

 # RangeShiftR // Spatial demography <img src="man/figures/RSRlogo.png" align="right" height = 150/>

 ## !!
-This is a developement version of RangeShiftR !!
+This is a development version of RangeShiftR !!

 It contains a new feature that allows all demographic rates to vary spatially and temporally.